 Paris Outlets

 Both shopping centers are open seven days a week.
-One other cool fact about these outlets: they’re located about 5 minutes from Disneyland Paris!
+One other cool fact about these outlets: they’re located about five minutes from Disneyland Paris and were developed in collaboration with The Walt Disney Company.

 Antique Shopping in Paris

-This is your place to find antique furniture, toys, art, ceramics, books, and more.
-The market is open on weekends and Mondays, but we strongly recommend going on Saturday or Sunday, as some of the dealers choose to remain closed on Mondays.
+This is your place to find antique furniture, vintage clothing, classic books, art deco pieces, and centuries-old artwork.
+The market is open on weekends and Mondays, but I’d recommend going on Saturday or Sunday as some of the dealers choose to remain closed on Mondays.

 Location: Les Puces de Saint-Ouen market